 Congress must also pass universal background checks, a policy supported by nearly 90 percent of the American people, including the vast majority of gun owners.
 We must also reinstate the Assault Weapons Ban, which Congress shamefully allowed to expire in 2004.
 As an original cosponsor of the Assault Weapon Ban Act of 2021, I was proud to join a majority of my colleagues to pass this bill.
 However, the Senate must also pass this legislation before the President can sign it into law.

-There is no single solution to end the gun violence epidemic in America, but that is no reason not to try and prevent some of these horrific attacks with commonsense reforms.
+There is no single solution to end the gun violence epidemic in America, but that is no reason not to try and prevent some of these horrific attacks with common-sense reforms.
 We must protect our communities from this senseless violence while respecting the protection offered by the 2nd Amendment.